 1.2.1 Introduction

 (1) A request to make additions, edits, deletions, revisions, or clarifications to the Resource Registration Glossary is called a Resource Registration Glossary Revision Request (RRGRR).
 Except as specifically provided in other sections of this Resource Registration Glossary, Section 1.2, Process for Resource Registration Glossary Revision, shall be followed for all RRGRRs.
-ERCOT Members, Market Participants, Public Utility Commission of Texas (PUCT) Staff, Texas Reliability Entity (Texas RE) Staff, ERCOT, and any other Entities are required to utilize the process described herein prior to requesting, through the PUCT or other Governmental Authority, that ERCOT make a change to this Resource Registration Glossary, except for good cause shown to the PUCT or other Governmental Authority.
+ERCOT Members, Market Participants, Public Utility Commission of Texas (PUCT) Staff, the Reliability Monitor, the Independent Market Monitor (IMM), the North American Electric Reliability Corporation (NERC) Regional Entity, ERCOT, and any other Entities are required to utilize the process described herein prior to requesting, through the PUCT or other Governmental Authority, that ERCOT make a change to this Resource Registration Glossary, except for good cause shown to the PUCT or other Governmental Authority.

 (2) The “next regularly scheduled meeting” of the Resource Data Working Group (RDWG), the Reliability and Operations Subcommittee (ROS), the Technical Advisory Committee (TAC), or ERCOT Board shall mean the next regularly scheduled meeting for which required Notice can be timely given regarding the item(s) to be addressed, as specified in the appropriate ERCOT Board or committee procedures.